-If you’re touring the Massachusetts coast, Plymouth is an absolute must-visit; you’ll see why in this list of 10 things to see and do in Plymouth MA!
+If you’re touring the Massachusetts coast, Plymouth is an absolute must-visit; you’ll see why in this list of the top things to do in Plymouth MA!

 Visit Pilgrim Memorial State Park

-Situated on 11 acres, Pilgrim Memorial State Park is home to the storied boulder that is said to have been the actual steppingstone the first Pilgrims used as they stepped on to the shores of Massachusetts, although this can’t technically be proven and was not included in first-hand accounts of the time.
+Situated on 11 acres, Pilgrim Memorial State Park is home to the storied boulder that is said to have been the actual stepping stone the first Pilgrims used as they stepped onto the shores of Massachusetts, although this can’t technically be proven.
 The Plymouth Rock on display today is only a part of the original boulder, with the rest having been chipped away over the years by those hoping to carry a piece of this iconic pre-America American history with them.

 Stroll through Brewster Gardens